AstronAgent/agent-asva-solidity/offchain-oracle/README.md

   1. Fetches all pending engagements and credit calculations
   2. Groups by reason/action and user address
   3. Calls `awardCreditsBatch()` on-chain for each group
+  4. For engagement actions, XP is automatically awarded (XP = Credits * 2)
-  4. Marks records as `'settled'` with transaction hash
+  5. Marks records as `'settled'` with transaction hash

 ## Configuration
 Set env vars (Vercel → Project → Settings → Environment Variables):